-Senior Vice President of Product and Services
+Senior Vice President of Product and Business Planning

 Mark D’Agostino has more than 20 years of experience helping organizations use data analysis and technology to solve complex problems and improve their effectiveness.
 Before joining DreamBox, D’Agostino was the Senior Vice President of Product Management at Applied Predictive Technologies.
 At APT he guided the development of innovative, software-as-a-service products that are used by more than 100 of the largest companies in the world to measure their impact and improve their effectiveness.
 In previous roles at Accenture China, Dean & Company, and Mercer Management Consulting, he consulted with leading companies in retail, consumer products, telecommunications, and other industries to identify and realize business improvement opportunities.
 D’Agostino is passionate about improving educational opportunities for all children and is a founder of the Grassroots Education Project, which has provided over 20,000 hours of volunteer service to students in Washington, D.C.
 He has a degree in Physics and Electrical Engineering from the Massachusetts Institute of Technology.

-Vice President of Personalization
+Senior Vice President of Personalization and Learning Innovation

 Senior Vice President of Marketing